ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 # Introduction

-{{-rats-riv}} and {{-charra}} define the operational prerequisites and a YANG Model for acquiring Evidence from a network device containing at least one TPM 1.2 or TPM 2.0 (or equivalent hardware implementations providing the same protected capabilities as a TPM).
+{{-rats-riv}} and {{-charra}} define the operational prerequisites and a YANG Model for acquiring Evidence from a network device containing at least one TPM 1.2 or TPM 2.0 (or equivalent hardware implementations providing the same protected capabilities {{TCG-Glossary}} as a TPM).
 However, these documents are based on the challenge-response interaction model (CHARRA in {{Section 7.1 of -rats-models}}), which has limitations.
 One such limitation is that it is the responsibility of a Verifier to request signed Evidence from a separate Attester containing a TPM.
 This means that the interval between a security-relevant change event occurring and the event becoming visible to the interested RATS entities, such as a Verifiers or a Relying Parties, can be unacceptably long.